 Why should I get tested?

-It is very important for all women and men to be tested for HIV in order to receive early treatment, care, and information to manage their disease.
+HIV testing is important for people to receive early treatment, care and information to manage their disease.
 This includes information about how to prevent passing HIV to other people.
-A woman with HIV can pass the virus to her baby during pregnancy, childbirth, or while breastfeeding.
-It is important to know if you have HIV if you are pregnant to help you have a healthy pregnancy and baby.
+A person with HIV can pass the virus to their baby during pregnancy, childbirth or while breast/chest feeding.
+Because of the risk of passing HIV to your baby, it is very important for you to get tested for HIV.
+You need to start treatment as soon as possible to improve your own health and help you have a healthy pregnancy and baby.

 Should I get tested if I am planning a pregnancy?

 Knowing your HIV status is important information in planning a healthy pregnancy.
 Both you and your partner should be tested for STIs, including HIV, before having sex without a condom.

 Health experts in British Columbia recommend that all pregnant people are offered HIV testing at the start of each pregnancy, ideally in the first trimester.
 If you or your partner(s) may have been exposed to HIV at any time before or during your pregnancy, or if you have any questions about HIV testing or ways to reduce your risk of getting HIV and other sexually transmitted infections (STIs), speak to your health care provider.

 You can get a referral for an HIV test through your health care provider, at a walk-in clinic or by visiting one of the clinics listed in the Smart Sex Resource Clinic Finder: www.smartsexresource.com/get-tested/clinic-finder.

 If you have had blood tests during your pregnancy, ask your health care provider to confirm if you were tested for HIV.

 You can reduce your risk of HIV infection by using safer sex supplies such as condoms when having sex, using safer drug use equipment and other measures.
 For more information about preventing HIV, see HealthLinkBC File #08m HIV and HIV Tests.

 What are the chances of passing HIV to my baby?